Subject Access Request

 - your full name, address and contact telephone number

-- any information used by us to identify or distinguish you from someone else of the same name (e.g. rent reference number, application number, common charges account number)
+- any information used by us to identify or distinguish you from someone else of the same name (for example, rent reference number, application number or common charges account number)

-- details of the specific information you require and any relevant dates.
+- details of the specific information you require and any relevant dates that will help us identify what you want.

 Can I access information on someone else’s behalf?

-We will need to be satisfied that you have the individual’s permission to act on their behalf.
+We will need to be satisfied you have the individual’s permission to act on their behalf.
+You may be committing an offence to seek data about other individuals without their consent.

-If you wish to access information about someone else, you will require their written consent and the relevant sections of the Subject Access form should be completed confirming that you are acting on behalf of the individual.
+If you wish to access information about someone else, we will require their written consent for you to do this in the form of representation mandate or a legal document which proves you can act on their behalf, for example a power of attorney or guardianship order.
+The relevant sections of the Subject Access form should be completed confirming you are acting on behalf of the individual.

 How long will it take for you to respond to my request?